samtcifihi/toaq-Nightfall-and-Lunar-March/README.md

 ## Files

-* "shikaise.txt" contains the current translation.
+* "gamakaise.txt" contains the current translation.
+* "betakaise.txt" contains the start of an abandoned beta translation.
 * "lyrics.pdf" contains the original lyrics, but is not in source control out of respect for the original artists.
 It is available from the links above.

 ## Conventions